NeXoS355/booklist/README.md

 This is just a small Project which i did for my family.
 We couldn't get track of all the books we owned so i decided to write this little program.
+I have created a self hosted webApp for adding Books on the go (https://github.com/NeXoS355/booklist_webapp).

 Features: